BosongDing/Humanoids2024HRI/README.md

 ## Training Code

-The training code for the VAE and MLP models can be found in the `root` folder.
-Follow the instructions within the folder to train and test the models using the provided data.
+The training code for the VAE and MLP models can be found in the corresponding files.
+The pre-trained models are in `ASD_move` Folder

 ## Data